Knowledge Center

 1. Leverage referrals and connections

-You might already be planning where and how you can source the best candidates, but don’t forget some obvious avenues.
+You might already be planning where and how you can source the best potential candidates, but don't forget some obvious avenues.
 One of your best resources is right at your fingertips: employees.
-People who already enjoy working at a company can often refer friends or family.
+People who already enjoy working at a company can often refer friends or family members who have the potential to be exceptional candidates.
 Plus, employees probably have other network connections who are looking for new job opportunities.
-Employee referrals can be a double bonus—they can vouch for the candidate and can help sing praises of the company to get the candidate excited about working there.
+Employee referrals can be a double bonus, as they can vouch for the candidate while at the same time sing praises of the company to get the candidate excited about working there.

-To fully lean into employees’ connections, it’s worthwhile to establish a referral program.
+To fully lean into employees' connections, it's worthwhile to establish a referral program.
 Typically these programs offer existing employees compensation for referring someone who gets hired.
-It may seem like an unnecessary expense, until you experience the payoff—45% of referred employees stay at companies for more than 4 years.
-And employee referrals save companies up to $7,500 per hire.
+It may seem like an unnecessary expense, until you experience the payoff: 45% of referred employees stay at companies for more than 4 years .
+Employee referrals make a calculable impact on recruitment costs, saving companies up to $7,500 per hire.

 2. Use AI for candidate sourcing beyond LinkedIn